Like the MA in English, the MS offers intensive graduate study in literature. It will prepare you to become a highly effective teacher.

 Unlike the MA, the MS requires for two graduate courses in Professional Education.
 These prepare you for advancement in high school teaching.
 The competency requirement is also different for the two degrees.
 Licensure to teach English in high school is required for the MS degree.
 The MA requires a second language.
 The MS requires a second language, a graduate course in computer application of statistics or a course on teaching with technology.
 See below for further details.

 You may apply for a teaching graduate assistantship in the English Department.
-A GA gives you twelve credits of tuition waiver and a stipend of $8,500 for a year, renewable for a second year.
+A GA gives you fifteen credits of tuition waiver and a stipend of $8,500 for a year, renewable for a second year.
 GA’s teach one section of College Writing each semester and take courses in teaching, composition and rhetoric.
 You may also apply for non-teaching graduate assistantships in other areas of the university such as the library and the graduate office.

 New Graduate Competency Requirements